htso/Monumental_Day/README.md

 ### Introduction

 Today is a monumental day in the history of stock market.
-The Nasdaq 100 index, which represents some of the biggest and best known companies in the world, has just completed a round trip.
+The Nasdaq 100 index, which represents some of the biggest companies in the world, has just completed a round trip.
 Starting from a record high on Feb 20, it crashed 28% into a bear market, troughed on Mar 19, and rose all the way back to a new record high today.
 All that happened in 76 days.
 That's just a little longer than one quarter, and crossed over the reporting period of a typical money manager.
+With the economy in the dump and corporate earnings disappearing, how could this happen?

 ![Fig1](plots/NDX_jun2020.png)

+Let's not worry about fundamentals for a moment and focus on one "technical" aspect : the fundamental law of bear market progression.
+[For a fundamental analysis, I refer the reader to the piece I wrote during the darkest days of market selloff in March. ]

-A month ago we saw a chorus of bears calling for an imminent drop in the market.
-They showed a degree of conviction rarely seen in the investment advisory business.
+A month ago there was a chorus of bears calling for the market to fall; they were made with a degree of conviction rarely seen in the investment advisory business.
 One headline reads "_The Crash Has Only Just Begun_(Apr 28)"[1].
 Another told investors "_How To Trade a Second Coronavirus Stock Market Crash_(May 5)"[2].
 And their reasons are well articulated -- "_4 Reasons Why The Market Will Dive Again_(May 4)"[3].
-My favorite is "_Continued Selling For Next Week, More Losses Set_(May 1)"[4] where the author committed the mortal sin of predicting both the direction and the timing.

-The reasoning of these calls varied from fundamentals ("the market is the most expensive since 19XX") to technical ("we've hit the 6X% Fibonacci retracement").
-But underlying their arguments is one central belief that a bear market obeys some fundamental law of progression.
+All of these pieces relied on one central belief that a bear market must have three phases.
 It starts with a sharp decline of more than 20%, to be followed by an equally sharp rebound, then drifts lower until the previous low is "retested".
-It is only after this "retesting" phase fully played out that one could confidently step in to buy.
+It is only after this "retesting" phase fully played out could a bear market end.
+Up till now we definitely do not have this last part.

+So, is this truly unprecedented?

 ### No Historic Precedent

-So, did this happen before?
 Let's look at the data.
 I coded a R script that searches for similar pattern in historic data.
 I ran it on all the major market indices available to me[2], which include 92 years of S&P 500 index since 1927, 49 years of Nasdaq Composite, the history of the British market, the German market, and 10 other stock markets around the world.

 Finding : Nothing like this has happened before.
-No precedent of a drop and then a complete recovery inside a quarter.
+No previous example of a drop and then a complete recovery inside four months.
 There has been some highly volatile trajectories in Nasdaq.
-The closest ever to a round trip was the path in second half of 2001, during Internet Bubble.
-This' by no mean exhaustive of history, but it's enough to show that what just happened is quite unusual.
+The closest ever to a round trip was the path in second half of 2001, during Dot-com Bubble.
 I'll discuss some coding detail in the last section.

 ### How is it possible?